iqm-finland/cirq-on-iqm/docs/user_guide.rst

 :class:`cirq.contrib.routing.swap_network.SwapNetwork` object which contains the routed circuit itself and the mapping between the used device qubits and the original ones.

 Under the hood, :meth:`.route_circuit` leverages the routing algorithm in :mod:`cirq.contrib.routing.router`.
-Due to its limitations, routing only works on single- and two-qubit gates and measurement operations of arbitrary size.
-If you have gates involving more than two qubits you need to decompose the circuit before routing.
+It works on single- and two-qubit gates and measurement operations of arbitrary size so if you have gates involving more than two qubits you need to decompose the circuit before routing.
 Since routing may add some SWAP gates to the circuit you may need to decompose the circuit again after routing if the SWAP gate is not a native gate for the target device.

 Yet another important topic is circuit optimization.
 In addition to the optimizers available in Cirq you can also benefit from Cirq on IQM's :mod:`.optimizers` module which contains some optimization tools geared towards IQM devices.